 MKT 100 PRINCIPLES OF MARKETING (3 CR.)
-Presents principles, methods, and problems involved in the distribution and marketing of goods and services to industrial and ultimate consumers.
-Introduces various marketing middlemen: wholesaler, retailer, broker, agent including cooperative and trade associations, shippers, stores and facilitators.
-Discusses present-day problems and associations, shippers, stores, and facilitators.
+Presents principles, methods, and problems involved in the marketing of goods, services and ideas to consumers and organizational buyers.
 Discusses present-day problems and policies connected with distribution and sale of products, pricing, promotion, and buyer motivation.
-Examines variations of the marketing mix and market research, plus legal, social and ethical considerations in marketing.
+Examines variations of the marketing mix and market research, plus legal, social ethical and international considerations in marketing.
 Lecture 3 hours per week.

 MKT 110 PRINCIPLES OF SELLING (3 CR.)
-Presents fundamental aspects of personal selling, sales, ethics, and selling methods.
-Emphasizes professional sales techniques.
-Examines organization necessary for a well coordinated sales effort, including the training of sales personnel for maximum efficiency in selling and organization of the sales division within the business enterprise.
+Presents fundamental aspects of personal selling, sales, and selling methods.
+Emphasizes professional sales techniques and ethics.
+Examines organization necessary for a well-coordinated sales effort, including the training of sales personnel for maximum efficiency in selling and organization of the sales division within the business enterprise.
 Introduces sales management in planning, organizing, directing, and controlling the total sales effort.
 Lecture 3 hours per week.

 MKT 220 PRINCIPLES OF ADVERTISING (3 CR.)
-Emphasizes the role of advertising in the marketing of goods and services.
+Emphasizes the role of advertising in the marketing of goods, services and ideas.
 Discusses the different uses of advertising; types of media; how advertising is created; agency functions; and legal, social, and economic aspects of the industry.
 Introduces advertising display, copy and art work preparation, printing, and selection of media.
 Lecture 3 hours per week.